Festival in Indonesia

 Krakatoa festival

 This annual festival, held in Lampung, celebrates the volcanic island called, you guessed it, Krakatoa.
-There will be performances, an elephant procession, and various dances in the town the finale of the event is a trip to the active volcanic island itself.
+The town will have performances, an elephant procession, and various dances.
+The event’s finale is a trip to the active volcanic island itself.

 Bau Nyale Fishing Festival

-In February or March, hundreds of people will rush to Lombok to catch a glimpse of the first nyale (worm-like fish) at the huge fishing festival.
+In February or March, hundreds of people will rush to Lombok to glimpse the first nyale (worm-like fish) at the huge fishing festival.
 The indigenous Sasak people of Lombok will commemorate a mythical princess who had to drown in these waters to escape a politically arranged marriage.
 This festival is held simultaneously with the season of these worm-like fish, where they are caught and eaten roasted in banana leaves with much enthusiasm.
+It offers a fascinating glimpse into local traditions and the close bond between the community and nature, making it one of the must-visit festivals in Indonesia.